Yom tov sheni shel galuyot

 Yom tov sheni was established as a gezera (rabbinic law) by the rabbis of the Sanhedrin in the Second Temple period, approximately 2,000 years ago, and is observed to this day by Orthodox and Conservative Jews.
-Reform Judaism abolished it in 1846, and Reconstructionist Judaism also largely did the same.
+Reform Judaism had abolished it in 1846, and Reconstructionist Judaism also largely did the same, although many Reform and Reconstructionist Jews observe two nights of Passover Seder.

 In Jewish sources

 The need for a second festival day arises from problems encountered by Jews living in the Diaspora following the Babylonian exile.
 The Jewish calendar is a lunar system with months of 29 or 30 days.
 In Temple times, the length of the month depended on witnesses who had seen the new moon coming to the Temple in Jerusalem.
 Following confirmation of their evidence, a new Jewish month would be proclaimed.
 News of this proclamation was subsequently sent out to all Jewish communities.
 If no witnesses arrived, the new month was proclaimed the following day.
 Those communities who didn't receive word of the precise date of the beginning of the new month by the time of a festival, would keep the festival for two days, to account for the eventuality the new month wasn't proclaimed only the following day.

 Later (by Hillel II, according to tradition), the Jewish calendar was fixed.
 Instead of the new month being determined by observation of the moon in Jerusalem, the calendar was fixed so that new months could be calculated ahead of time by anyone.
 This eliminated the uncertainty of those who lived far from Jerusalem about the dating of holidays.
 Nevertheless, rabbinic authorities decreed that Diaspora communities continue to observe two days of holidays, for two reasons: to preserve their ancestral custom; and out of fear that the non-Jewish authorities might prohibit Torah study and Diaspora Jews would no longer know how to reliably calculate the calendar.